libondev/click-anywhere/README.md

 ```

 ## Usage
-The library also provides `vue2/3 directives` and `vue2.7/3 components` for selection.
+The library also provides `vue2/3 directives` `vue2.7/3 components` and `react component` for selection.

-### Component
+### Vue Component
-> TIP: Currently, only vue3 and vue2.7 are supported.
+> TIP: Currently, only vue3 vue2.7 and react are supported. vue2.6 and below are not supported.

 ```html
 <template>